TrshPuppy/obsidian-notes/OSCP/client-side-attacks/abusing-library-files.md

 # Abusing Windows Library Files
 Even though [macros](microsoft-word-macros.md) are used commonly in organizations, they are usually well protected against as well.
-A lesser known, and equally effective threat are Windows library files.
+A lesser known, and equally effective threat are [Windows](../../computers/windows/README.md) library files.
 ## What are Library Files
 On Windows, library files are *virtual containers* used for user content.
 They're used for connecting users with data stored in local *or in remote locations* like web services or file shares.
-They have a `.Library-ms` file extension (file extensions are significant on Windows machines b/c they determine how a file will be executed by the system).
+They have a `.Library-ms` file extension (file extensions are significant on Windows machines b/c they determine how a file will be executed by the system, read more [here](../../computers/concepts/file-extensions-and-execution.md#Windows)).

 When you include an already existing folder into a library *it doesn't move the original folder* or change its storage location.
 Instead, the library holds *a view into the folder*.
 However, if you were to move, copy, or delete the files in the library, then you would *actually move/copy/delete* the actual file (they're not copies).

+For example, a user can use a Library to aggregate all of their music files into one location.
+If they have music files on the local computer, as well as on remote shares somewhere, the "Music" library will provide access to all of those files as well as sorting and file manipulation.
 ### Default Libraries
 Some file locations are also libraries *by default*.
 This includes:
 - The Documents folder